Smallpox: Treatment

 Smallpox vaccination within three days of exposure will prevent or significantly lessen the severity of smallpox symptoms in the vast majority of people.
 Vaccination four to seven days after exposure can offer some protection from disease or may modify the severity of the disease.
 Other than vaccination, treatment of smallpox is primarily supportive, such as wound care and infection control, fluid therapy, and possible ventilator assistance.
 Flat and hemorrhagic types of smallpox are treated with the same therapies used to treat shock, such as fluid resuscitation.
 People with semi-confluent and confluent types of smallpox may have therapeutic issues similar to patients with extensive skin burns.

-In July 2018, the Food and Drug Administration approved tecovirimat, the first drug approved for treatment of smallpox.
-Antiviral treatments have improved since the last large smallpox epidemics, and studies suggest that the antiviral drug cidofovir might be useful as a therapeutic agent.
-The drug must be administered intravenously, and may cause serious kidney toxicity.